Brooks Ghost 10 Review

 DURABILITY ASSESSMENT

 Like many Brooks shoes, the soft outsole rubber will be your primary durability concern.
-What Brooks giveth in outsole grip, it taketh in outsole lifespan.
+Brooks gives in the outsole grip because it takes in the outsole lifespan.
 The rubber provides excellent grip but has lower durability compared to its peers.
-Regardless of whether you’re a forefoot and rearfoot striker, the frontal section should be the first to shred.
+Whether you’re a forefoot or rearfoot striker, the frontal section should be the first to shred.

-Another area you should keep an eye on is the forefoot mesh.
-Compared to Ghost 9, most of the mesh in the front does not have external reinforcement; also, it feels thinner.
+Another area you should watch is the forefoot mesh.
+Compared to Ghost 9, most of the front mesh does not have external reinforcement and feels thinner.

 Since the mesh is directly glued to the midsole, watch out for early wear signs due to abrasion and repeated flexing.

-The Ghost 10’s midsole is noticeably more pliable than the Ghost 8 or 9, which translates into an increased flexing action for the upper mesh.
+The Ghost 10’s midsole is noticeably more pliable than the Ghost 8 or 9, translating into an increased flexing action for the upper mesh.

 Read Next – Brooks 10 Road Running Shoe